ainsleyc/github-streak-vacation/README.md

 # github-streak-vacation
-Because Github streaks are fun, but everyone needs a vacation sometime
+Github streaks are fun, but everyone needs a vacation sometime.